Der Graf von Luxemburg: Recordings

+Films

-FilmsDer Graf von Luxemburg was filmed in 1957, The Count of Luxemburg, (directed by Werner Jacobs, with Gerhard Riedmann and Renate Holm) and in again 1972, The Count of Luxemburg, (directed by Wolfgang Glück, with Eberhard Wächter, Lilian Sukis and Erich Kunz).
+Der Graf von Luxemburg was filmed in 1957, The Count of Luxemburg, (directed by Werner Jacobs, with Gerhard Riedmann and Renate Holm) and again in 1972, The Count of Luxemburg, (directed by Wolfgang Glück, with Eberhard Wächter, Lilian Sukis and Erich Kunz).

 There were also three silent films based on the operetta, the 1911 Brazilian film O Conde de Luxemburgo (directed by Alberto Botelho and produced by William Auler), the 1918 Hungarian film Luxemburg grófja (directed by Antal Forgács and produced by the Gloria film company) and the 1926 American film The Count of Luxembourg starring George Walsh (directed by Arthur Gregor and produced by Chadwick Pictures).